Green-xin/NeurIPS/README.md

 Dataset Analysis

 In this paper, aggressive driving behavior recognition is carried out using the NGSIM dataset, a large-scale traffic data collection project funded by the American Traffic Management Research Program.
 The dataset provides high-quality traffic trajectory data for use in areas such as traffic flow analysis, traffic simulation, and driving behavior research.
 NGSIM datasets are collected by using video cameras and radar sensors.
 During the acquisition process, video cameras are used to record traffic scenes, capturing the vehicle's movement trajectory and behavior.
 At the same time, radar sensors are used to measure information such as the speed and position of vehicles.
 Together, these collection devices provide accurate and detailed traffic trajectory data.
-The data is presented in a CSV file, and the meanings of each field in the file are shown in Table 3.1.

 Trajectory data preprocessing
 The acquired NGSIM dataset was last updated on March 9, 2022, with more than 11.85 million samples and 24 fields.
 In the aggressive driving behavior, the main focus is on the speed and acceleration of the driving vehicle, so the vehicle identification number, timestamp, global abscissa and ordinate of the vehicle, instantaneous vehicle speed, instantaneous acceleration of the vehicle and highway name were selected as the experimental data.